Southwestern Egg Rolls Recipe

 - Oil for frying

 - 1. In a large skillet, cook sausage over medium heat 6-8 minutes or until no longer pink; drain.
 Stir in beans, Mexicorn, tomatoes and rice; bring to a boil.
 Reduce heat; simmer, uncovered, 5 minutes, stirring occasionally.

 - 3. In an electric skillet, heat 1 in. of oil to 375°.
 Fry egg rolls, two at a time, 1-2 minutes or until golden brown, turning occasionally.
 Drain on paper towels.
+If desired, serve with sour cream and guacamole.
 Yield: 1-1/2 dozen.